 How to Design a Customer Experience Strategy

-In this post, we’ll explain the process for designing a Customer Experience (CX) strategy that will help your teams step into your customer’s shoes and take an outside-in customer-centric approach to CX management.
+In this post, we’ll explain the process for designing a Customer Experience (CX) strategy that will help your teams step into your customer’s shoes and take an outside-in customer-centric approach to customer experience management (CEM or CXM).

 According to a report by the customer experience consulting firm Walker, by 2020 customer experience will overtake price and product as the key brand differentiator.
 While companies understand the importance of customer experience, many don’t know how to make improvements, that’s where we come in, keep reading to learn how to define your customer experience strategy.

 Preparing for Customer Experience Design